-Sanofi’s activities are governed by a global procedure on lobbying, updated in 2024 considering the highest international codes and standards and the evolving external transparency requirements.
-One of the 16 fundamental principles of Sanofi’s Code of Conduct is “Interacting with stakeholders”, which includes all trade associations, public authorities, governments, universities and research.
+Sanofi believes in carrying out lobbying and political engagement in a responsible manner.
+Sanofi’s lobbying activities follow a global procedure on lobbying, updated in 2024, which reflects international codes and standards, and the evolving external transparency requirements.
+Sanofi's Code of Conduct outlines the foundational principles of “Interacting with stakeholders”, including all trade associations, public authorities, governments, universities and research, as one of the supporting pillars of Sanofi’s culture of integrity, respect, legitimate intent, transparency, and accountability in stakeholder interactions.

-Our global procedure on Responsible Lobbying and Interaction with Public Officials stipulates that Sanofi must perform lobbying with ethical standards and due consideration of patients, in addition to compliance with Sanofi’s Code of Conduct and with the applicable lobbying and advocacy laws and regulations where Sanofi does business.
-The key principles of the procedure include (but are not limited to):
+Our Global Operating Procedure on Responsible Lobbying and Interaction with Public Officials requires that lobbying activities uphold ethical standards and are conducted with due consideration of Sanofi’s mission and in compliance with Sanofi’s Code of Conduct, and the applicable lobbying and advocacy laws, regulations and codes.
+The key principles of the Global Operating Procedure include (but are not limited to :

 -

-only Sanofi-authorized employees and consultants may engage in lobbying activities and political interactions on Sanofi’s behalf, and must comply with applicable laws and regulations;
+only Sanofi-authorized employees and consultants may engage in lobbying activities and political interactions on Sanofi’s behalf, and must comply with applicable laws, regulations and codes, including for registration obligations and expenses disclosure;

 -

-lobbying activities are done with the purpose of advancing Sanofi’s interests and are performed with transparency;
+lobbying activities are done with the purpose of advancing Sanofi’s mission and are performed transparent and with integrity;

 -

-anti-bribery and due diligence are performed for organizations or third parties (e.g., research institutes or think tanks, paid media) conducting lobbying activities on behalf of Sanofi;
+anti-bribery and due diligence are performed with respect to organizations and third parties conducting lobbying activities on behalf of Sanofi;

 -